 10. The Mistress of Tall Acre by Laura Frantz

 A story of a marriage of convenience set in the aftermath of the revolutionary war, this novel is beautiful.
 It’s romantic in ways most of its peers aren’t.
 This book is a story easy to invest your bookish heart into.

 With plenty of Downton Abbey flair, this one sounds like a sweet read about a maid “dazzled” by the wealth of the family she works for, and the young footman who captures her attention.

 12. What the Wind Knows by Amy Harmon

-Set during WWI, Amy’s novels receive consistent praise, and this, her latest is no different.
-With over 3,000 reviews and an astounding five-star average rating, this author and novel make you want to pay attention.
+Set during WWI, Amy’s novels receive consistent praise, and this, her latest, is no different.
+With over 3,000 reviews and an average five-star rating, this author and novel make you want to pay attention.